SH4DOWSIX/DribDark/README.md

 Install Dribbblish from here.
 https://github.com/morpheusthewhite/spicetify-themes/tree/master/Dribbblish

-Download color.ini and user.css from here and replace the original ones from Dribbblish.
+Download color.ini and user.css from here and replace the ones from Dribbblish.

-Add these lines to the config-xpui.ini
+Add these lines to config-xpui.ini

 ```ini
 [Patch]